-6 Reasons Why Vaping Makes You Cough
+7 Reasons Why Vaping Makes You Cough

-Reliable research reports indicate that over 50% of new vapers cough in response to their initial vape hit.
+Reliable research reports indicate that over 50% of new vapers cough in response to their initial vape pen hit.

 1. Propylene Glycol

-3. Wrong vaping technique
+3. Wrong Vaping Technique

-In most cases, this wrong technique causes coughing when vaping.
-Instead, you should adopt the mouth-to-lungs vaping technique where you draw the vapor and hold it in your mouth first before allowing it to enter your throat.
+Instead, it would help if you adopted the mouth-to-lung vaping technique where you draw the vapor and hold it in your mouth before allowing it to enter your throat.
 Ceasing to inhale straight into your lungs as people do with the tobacco smoke in traditional cigarettes will make e-cigs more enjoyable.

-4. Regrowth of cilia
+4. Regrowth of Cilia

 Smokers often have burned cilia in their respiratory tract.
 When you quit smoking and opt for an alternative, you promote the growth of damaged cilia in your body.